Penn Branch Community

 It is with profound sadness that we share that our beloved neighbor and friend, Ms. Alberta Paul passed away earlier today.
 She had been in recovery following a medical procedure earlier this week.

-Alberta Paul has been a dogmatic champion for our Penn Branch neighborhood.
-She served as president of the Penn Branch Community Association (PBCA) for 10 years.
-As president, she re-establish Penn Branch Citizens/ Civic Association as a non-profit and was instrumental in getting the city to pass emergency legislation to maintain the O Street Street (Retaining) Wall in 1997.
 She frequently raised funds and coordinated volunteer efforts to improve 9/11 Memorial Park, located at the gateway of our neighborhood.
-After serving as President, Alberta was Chair of our neighborhood Public Works Committee for much of the last twenty five years.
-In this capacity she led many beautification projects and also helped many neighbors and as well as other Ward 7 residents to gain better access to city services.
+After serving as President, Alberta was Chair of our neighborhood Public Works Committee for the last twenty five years.
+She led many beautification projects and also helped many neighbors and as well as other Ward 7 residents to gain better access to city services.
 She was also lifelong advocate for youth and senior citizens in our community.

 Alberta retired from District Depart of Transportation (DDOT) last fall after many years of distinguished service.
 She championed investing in youth, cultivating the next generation of community leadership, and greater support for seniors.
 Her friendship, service, and her tireless advocacy for Penn Branch, Ward 7, and our city will be greatly missed.